kiba/Writings/atg/chp5_goodies_from_the_future.md

 Bruke stood up.
 "I will now answer that question for you," he said.
 "There were some disagreement on how to handle disclosure of information.
 In the end it was decided that one of the analyst team will be kept in the dark as much as possible.
 This is to keep analysis of the materials unbiased as long as possible.
 Of course, that wasn't possible in the long term.
 Nonetheless, you compiled materials that were different from the other analyst team."

-Bruke paused, before continuing again, "The Stargate is a real alien artifact, and that Deep Space Telemetry is actually a cover program for Project Deep Blue."
+Bruke paused, before continuing again, "The Stargate is a real alien artifact, and that Deep Space Telemetry is actually a cover program for Project Blue Sky."
 Then he picked up a DVD.
 "But this?
 It's a complete work of fiction that happens to coincide with ours.
 Now, I am still not going to tell you which is which, that would bias you, but what I will tell you is those DVDs came from the future from an alternate reality."

 "Shit" Martin echoed the thoughts of his teammate.